bcbio/bcbio-nextgen/docs/contents/configuration.rst

     downstream query during variant calling pipelines.
 Also skips vcfanno annotation unless turned on explicitly with ``vcfanno`` in :ref:`config-variant-annotation`.
+  - ``gatk4`` Use older GATK versions (3.x) for GATK commands like BQSR, HaplotypeCaller and VQSR.
+By default bcbio includes GATK4 and uses it.
   - ``vqsr`` turns off variant quality score recalibration for all samples.
   - ``bwa-mem`` forces use of original ``bwa aln`` alignment.
 Without this, we use bwa mem with 70bp or longer reads. ``fastqc`` turns off quality control